Common Noun

 Key, Book, Phone, Clock, Pen

-When to Use Common Noun?
+When to Use Common Nouns?

-Mistakes with Common Noun
+Mistakes with Common Nouns

 1. Always capitalising first letter: Starting letter of a common noun will be capitalised only if it appears at the beginning of a sentence or if it is a part of a title.
 For example, students write " The dog was barking at a Woman" instead of "The dog was barking at a woman."